Our Memory Lane is Modified by Frequent Trips

 As your life continues, experience changes how you see your memory lane, and you find a new narrative to remember it.
 When you retell your life story, you reinvent yourself as you do.

-As we retell the story, we can pick which of the events we connect with, what we conclude about them, and then weave and reweave the narrative about them into our story.
+As we retell the story, we can pick which events we connect with and what we conclude about them, weaving and reweaving the narrative about them into our story.

 As my story changes with the retelling, it changes me.
 I become different because of how I see the story.